Skip to content

 Over three years:

-Affinity Photo 2.5 Photoshop (Single App) Photoshop (Photography Plan)
+Affinity (by Canva) Photoshop (Single App) Photoshop (Photography Plan)

-Even against the cheapest Photoshop plan, Affinity Photo pays for itself before month 8.
+Affinity costs nothing over any time horizon.
 If you do not need Photoshop-exclusive features, the economics are unambiguous.

 The Photography Plan does include Lightroom, which adds genuine value for photo workflows.
 If you would use Lightroom anyway, the effective Photoshop cost drops significantly.
-But if you only need a raster editor, Affinity Photo is roughly 5x cheaper over three years.
+But if you only need a raster editor, Affinity does the job for $0 versus $540–828 over three years.

 Where Affinity Photo Wins